noook/spotify-client/README.md

 | [`search`](https://developer.spotify.com/documentation/web-api/reference/search) | Get Spotify catalog information about albums, artists, playlists, tracks, shows, episodes or audiobooks that match a keyword string. |

 ### 🎙️ Shows

+These methods can be accessed through the `shows` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |